Emergency Care in Wooster, OH

 When complex procedures such as neurosurgery or invasive cardiology surgery (which are not performed at Wooster Community Hospital) are necessary, patients may be transferred to a tertiary care center in Cleveland, Akron, Canton, or Columbus.
 With a heliport on campus and numerous land transport services available at WCH, a tertiary care center is only minutes away.

-To ensure patient comfort and safety, the number of visitors welcomed at the ER bedside to be 2 or less.
-If you have questions regarding our safety policy please feel free to speak to the nurse supervisor.
+To ensure patient comfort and safety, the number of visitors welcomed at the ER bedside is to be two fewer.
+If you have questions regarding our safety policy, please feel free to speak to the nurse supervisor.

 Triage – Medical Urgency